Young pig surrendered after being abandoned at a Boston-area home

-Once removed from the residence, the cats were transported to ARL’s Boston Animal Care and Adoption Center.
+Concerned for the sow’s welfare, the resident contacted Boston Animal Control, who then transported Clarendon to ARL’s Dedham Animal Care and Adoption Center.

 Because she was illegally transported from out-of-state, she has had to undergo a quarantine period, but has quickly settled into her new surroundings.